tjoliveira/point-cloud-ssim/README.md

 # point-cloud-ssim

-This repository contains a python implementation of the point cloud structural similarity metric disclosed in the paper:
+This repository contains a python implementation of the point cloud structural similarity metric from the paper:

 Alexiou, E., & Ebrahimi, T. (2020).
 Towards a Point Cloud Structural Similarity Metric.
 2020 IEEE International Conference on Multimedia and Expo Workshops, ICMEW 2020, 1–6. https://doi.org/10.1109/ICMEW46912.2020.9106005